 As each step in the handshake progresses, a running hash is maintained that mixes in the hash of the prologue and the various intermediate stages.
 This allows the unencrypted headers to be tamper-proofed against the host as well, because the host will not be able to recalculate the authentication tag emitted to the end of the handshake.

-Thus, in the case where the sender has a long term keypair, the handshake consists of a random public key, an authenticated encryption of the sender's public key, and an authentication hash.
+Thus the handshake consists of a random public key, an authenticated encryption of the sender's public key, and an authentication hash.
 Once this is done the mail's AES key has been computed.
 The initialization vector for each AES encryption is a counter (an exception will be thrown if the mail is so large the counter would wrap around, as that would potentially reveal information for cryptanalysis, however this cannot happen given the maximum mail size).

 The encrypted body consists of a set of 64kb packets.
 Each packet has its own authentication tag, thus data is read from a mail in 64kb chunks.
 Packets may also contain a true length as distinct from the length of the plaintext.
 This allows the sender to artificially inflate the size of the encrypted message by simply padding it with zeros, which enables hiding of the true message size.
 Message sizes can be a giveaway to what exact content it contains.